GIELCH/.github/profile/README.md

 # GIE Laboratoire des Courses Hippiques :racehorse:

-This is the bioinformatics/chemoinformatics space for the French horse doping control laboratory.
+📌 This organization regroups informatics tools developed at the French doping control laboratory.

+🚀 Those tools are applied to analytical chemistry and are meant to improve laboratory performance.

-Current bioinformatician : Agnès Barnabé 🙋‍♀
+Current bioinformatician: Agnès Barnabé 🙋‍♀
 <!--

 **Here are some ideas to get you started:**